 The Jewish concept of "Pikuach Nefesh" (saving a life) overrides virtually every other Jewish ritual and commandment.
 As CBI adjusts to the threat of Co-Vid 19, your safety remains our most important concern.
 The CBI leadership team, guided by Executive Director, Rochelle Reich and President, Ellen Sanders, is proactively working to ensure the safety of our congregation and guests.
 We are gathering information from the Department of Health and Department of Emergency Management as it becomes available.
 We are also consulting with physicians in the community as to best practices.
 In an attempt to offer some immediate suggestions regarding safety at the shul, we are making the following recommendations and reminders for communal interaction and observance at this time.

-Youth Education Program and Hebrew Classes are taking place virtually.
+Youth Education Program and Hebrew Classes are taking place virtually during the school year.
 Staff will be emailing parents materials and lessons each week.
 Hebrew lessons will take place on-line.
 It's a wonderful opportunity to bring Jewish learning into the home.

 All Other Classes, Programs and Meetings will be offered on-line wherever possible.
 For a list of our virtual meetings, classes and programs, check out the Virtual Community page.